-A new €11.96M EU-funded Ireland-Wales life science network, was given the green light today by Finance Secretary Mark Drakeford.
+A new €11.96M EU-funded Ireland-Wales life science network was given the green light today by Finance Secretary Mark Drakeford.

-The Celtic Advanced Life Science Innovation Network (CALIN) collaborative programme aims to connect Small and Medium-sized Enterprises (SMEs) with world leading Higher Educational Institutions including Bangor, Cardiff and Swansea Universities in Wales, and University College Dublin, The National University of Ireland Galway and Tyndall National Institute, University College Cork in Ireland.
+The Celtic Advanced Life Science Innovation Network (CALIN) collaborative programme aims to connect Small and Medium-sized Enterprises (SMEs) with world-leading Higher Educational Institutions including Bangor, Cardiff and Swansea Universities in Wales, and University College Dublin, The National University of Ireland Galway and Tyndall National Institute, University College Cork in Ireland.

 Focusing on Precision Medicine (diagnostics, devices & therapeutics), Regenerative Medicine, and Bio-Compatibility & Safety Evaluation, CALIN will engage with businesses to support advanced life science product development through collaborative R&D.

 CALIN offers open access to a unique strategic international partnership between six world-class universities in Wales and Ireland, and Global Healthcare Leaders Unilever and GE Healthcare.
-Through CALIN Welsh and Irish businesses will have access to a powerful knowledge base and technological infrastructure enabling accelerated innovation, and access to a network of key stakeholders including those involved in supply chains, route to market and end-user healthcare providers.
+Through CALIN Welsh and Irish businesses will have access to a powerful knowledge base and technological infrastructure enabling accelerated innovation, and access to a network of key stakeholders including those involved in supply chains, the route to market and end-user healthcare providers.

 The network will offer R & D, technological development and innovation support to SMEs, which will drive the international competitiveness of both regions.
 Together the internationally recognised centres of excellence will foster long-term cross-border research and industrial partnerships, building a platform of excellence for wider interactions and Europe and beyond.